nevoeitan/MemPool/README.md

 # MemPool

 This project shows how a memory pool can be implemented in order to offer scalable solution for high bandwidth nerwork applications.
+The idea is to have 1 receive thread with N worker threads.

 ## Usage